 This course is an elementary course in descriptive statistics and statistical inference.
 Topics include: measures of central tendency and dispersion, sampling and probability distributions, including binomial, normal, and others.
 Practical problems involving correlation, linear regression, confidence intervals, and hypothesis testing are included.
-Prerequisites: ENG 097, a satisfactory score on the College Basic Skills Test for Algebra or MAT 016, MAT 017 or MAT
+Prerequisites: ENG 097, a satisfactory score on the College Basic Skills Test for Algebra or MAT 016, MAT 017 or MAT 022 4 lecture hours per week

-▲ MAT 143 - Elementary Mathematical Analysis I
+MAT 143 - Elementary Mathematical Analysis I

 This course provides an introduction to the concepts and techniques needed to proceed to more advanced mathematics and science courses, such as calculus.
-Topics include rational exponents, circles, functions and their properties, complex numbers, solving quadratic equations, graphs of quadratic functions, polynomial functions and their graphs, rational func-tions and their graphs, synthetic division, inverse functions, exponential and logarithmic functions with applications.
-Prerequisites: ENG 097, if required and MAT 119 or satisfactory performance on the College Level Mathematics Test.
-4 lecture hours per week 4 credit hours
+Topics include rational exponents, circles, functions and their properties, complex numbers, solving quadratic equations, graphs of quadratic functions, polynomial functions and their graphs, rational functions and their graphs, rational functions and their graphs, synthetic division, inverse functions, exponential and logarithmic functions with applications.
+Prerequisites: ENG 097, if required and MAT 119 or satisfactory performance on the College Level Mathematics Test 4 lecture hours per week 4 credit hours

-▲ MAT 144 - Elementary Mathematical Analysis II
+MAT 144 - Elementary Mathematical Analysis II